carlosas/phpat/README.md

 <h2></h2>

-⚠ Launching early stage releases (0.X.X) with different SemVer strategy, this means I'm using *minor* for breaking changes.
+⚠ Launching early stage releases (0.x.x) with a different SemVer strategy.
+We are using *minor* for breaking changes.
 This will change to strict SemVer with the release of `1.0.0`.
 See [Semantic Versioning](https://semver.org/).

 <h2></h2>